 Who is a first time home buyer?
 A first time home buyer is defined as an individual, who has not had an ownership interest in a home within the last three years.
-If you fit this definition, you might be eligible for down payment assistance.
+If you fit this definition, you might be eligible for one of several available down payment assistance programs.

 Colorado down payment assistance programs have no seller conditions or contribution requirements.
 The only requirement to satisfy government assistance housing guidelines is that your family income must meet the stipulated minimum, which varies according to the number of your dependents and the median income for the area in which you intend to purchase.